-So you have decided that you will workout at home.
-Maybe there is no gym nearby, maybe you don’t have time or maybe you simply don’t want to be bothered by squat rack curlers and other character who occupy public gyms.
+So you have decided that you will work out at home.
+Maybe there is no gym nearby, maybe you don’t have time or maybe you simply don’t want to be bothered by squat rack curlers and other characters who occupy public gyms.

 In either case, you now face the challenge of designing you own workout space.
 To make this task easier, we have made a thorough guide to building your own home gym for all budget levels: from broke to Scrooge McDuck.

 - Budget Levels

 - What If I Travel a Lot?

 Reasons for Building a Home Gym